SENSAAS/sensaas/README.md

 	pymol examples/IMATINIB.sdf ordered-catsensaas.sdf

-or after executing meta-sensaas.py with the repeat option:
+or after executing meta-sensaas.py with the repeat option (state 1 is Target and state 2 is the aligned Source):

-	pymol sensaas-1.sdf
+	pymol examples/VALSARTAN.sdf sensaas-1.sdf

 ## Licenses